serverlessworkflow/specification/specification.md

 </tr>
 </table>

-The workflow data input containing order information is passed to the `SendConfirmState` foreach state.
+The workflow data input containing order information is passed to the `SendConfirmState` [ForEach](#ForEach-State) state.
-The foreach state defines an `inputCollection` property which selects all orders that have the `completed` property set to `true`.
+The ForEach state defines an `inputCollection` property which selects all orders that have the `completed` property set to `true`.

 For each element of the array selected by `inputCollection` a JSON object defined by `iterationParam` should be created containing an unique element of `inputCollection` and passed as the data input to the parallel executed actions.